catalyst/moodle-tool_objectfs/README.md

 - **Delete local objects**: Delete local objects once they are in remote object storage after the consistency delay.
 - **Consistency delay**: How long an object must have existed after being transfered to remote object storage before they are a candidate for deletion locally.

+### File System settings
+- **Storage File System Selection**: The backend filesystem to be used.
+This is also used for the background transfer tasks when the main alternative_file_system_class variable is not set.

 ### Amazon S3 settings
 S3 specific settings
 - **Key**: AWS credential key.